splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/10-project/3-guided-tour/3-cheese-data.md

     label: " - Entity Modelling"
 ---

-The first step we should do is to think up how we want to model the entities/data within our program.
+Let's start by modelling the entities involved in the cheese shop.
+To do this we need to think up how we want to model the entities/data within our program.
 Remember that the way you organise these entities will greatly impact how your code works, so spending a little time to think about these now should help you see how the program will come together in the end.

 :::tip